Apology Not Accepted

 The way to heal bullies is to stop trying to heal bullies.
 Protect people from bullies instead.

-Who is isolating Republicans and other kinds of fascist bully?
+Who is isolating Republicans and other kinds of fascist bullies?
 They’re isolating themselves.
 They are indeed victims, but also their own oppressors.
 They are dehumanized, but they're the ones rejecting humanity.
 Are they garbage people?
-I can insist on their humanity even as they reject in themselves, but I can't stop them from wearing the bags and driving the truck, and noting that they are doing so is not something I am doing to them.
+I can insist on their humanity even as they reject it in themselves, but I can't stop them from wearing the bags and driving the truck, and noting that they are doing so is not something I am doing to them.
 A woman not wanting to be around someone who wants to control their body and their life is not something the woman is doing to the man.
 A bully's target not wanting to be around their bully is not something the target is doing to the bully.
 A kid not wanting to play with a friend who cheats is not something the kid is doing to the cheater.

 There's a party forming where everyone is invited with no question of whether they've earned it.
 Decent people everywhere celebrate this party wherever it appears, but white supremacist fascists refuse to enter it, not because they are not invited but because they hold themselves as more worthy than the attendees.
-We have to set these people, prodigal from their own humanity, free to be what they are.
+We have to set these people, prodigal with their own humanity, free to be what they are.
 We don’t control them, and we’re not responsible for what they’ve chosen to be.

 We can create a world that values healing, but we can’t force those who would rather have brokenness to take the treatment.